cs3org/OCM-API/IETF-RFC.md

 * REQUIRED shareWith (string)
-          Consumer specific identifier of the user, group or federation the provider wants to share the resource with.
+          Consumer specific identifier of the user, group or federation the provider wants to share the Resource with.
 This is known in advance.
 Please note that the consumer service endpoint is known in advance as well, so this is no part of the request body.
         Example: "51dc30ddc473d43a6011e9ebba6ca770@geant.org"
 * REQUIRED name (string)
-       Name of the resource (file or folder).
+       Name of the Resource (file or folder).
         Example: "resource.txt"
 * OPTIONAL description (string)
-        Optional description of the resource (file or folder).
+        Optional description of the Resource (file or folder).
         Example: "This is the Open API Specification file (in YAML format) of the Open Cloud Mesh API."
 * REQUIRED providerId (string)
-          Identifier to identify the shared resource at the provider side.
-This is unique per provider such that if the same resource is shared twice, this providerId will not be repeated.
+          Identifier to identify the Shared Resource at the provider side.
+This is unique per provider such that if the same Resource is shared twice, this providerId will not be repeated.
         Example: 7c084226-d9a1-11e6-bf26-cec0c932ce01
 * REQUIRED owner (string) -
-          Provider specific identifier of the user who owns the resource.
+          Provider specific identifier of the user who owns the Resource.
         Example: "6358b71804dfa8ab069cf05ed1b0ed2a@apiwise.nl"
 * REQUIRED sender (string) -
-          Provider specific identifier of the user that wants to share the resource.
+          Provider specific identifier of the user that wants to share the Resource.
 Please note that the requesting provider is being identified on a higher level, so the former `remote` property is not part of the request body.
         Example: "527bd5b5d689e2c32ae974c6229ff785@apiwise.nl"
 * OPTIONAL ownerDisplayName (string)
-          Display name of the owner of the resource
+          Display name of the owner of the Resource
         Example: "Dimitri"
 * OPTIONAL senderDisplayName (string)
-          Display name of the user that wants to share the resource
+          Display name of the user that wants to share the Resource
         Example: "John Doe"
 * REQUIRED shareType (string)
         SHOULD have a value of "user", "group", or "federation", to